yktoo/yktoo.com/content/blog/0259/index.en.md

 The [Zr.
 Ms. Bruinvis][wiki:nl:Zr.Ms._Bruinvis_(1994)] submarine (1994):
 ![](img:2.bp.blogspot.com/-2PjHGEKGnX0/VeMqPEcDt4I/AAAAAAAAkTk/c_kuDrCdQnA/s1600/dsc00719.picasaweb.jpg:a "The Zr.
 Ms. Bruinvis.")

-Two sections were removed from the //Jan Schaeferbrug// bridge to allow the ships to enter.
+Two sections were removed from the {{< fl "Jan Schaeferbrug" >}} bridge to allow the ships to enter.
 Since it's not usable for traffic, it was turned into a restaurant area:
 ![](img:2.bp.blogspot.com/-_gVnSr9xsfE/VeMqL0-2-eI/AAAAAAAAkWg/rF52viYW2GQ/s1600/dsc00709.picasaweb.jpg:a "The Jan Schaeferbrug.")
 ![](img:2.bp.blogspot.com/-z_X9-CoYwks/VeMqR2aXULI/AAAAAAAAkUM/oQLxNV_x9BA/s1600/dsc00733.picasaweb.jpg:a "Restaurants on the Jan Schaeferbrug.")

-The famous //I amsterdam// letters, so beloved by the tourists making selfies, were put on a barge moored at the bridge's middle section:
+The famous {{< fl "I amsterdam" >}} letters, so beloved by the tourists making selfies, were put on a barge moored at the bridge's middle section:
 ![](img:3.bp.blogspot.com/-uo24GEw2SU0/VeMqNnzVuJI/AAAAAAAAkTQ/84AL4IfewIk/s1600/dsc00715.picasaweb.jpg:a "I amsterdam.")
 ![](img:4.bp.blogspot.com/-ZI1p-FQgVww/VeMqMLwEXLI/AAAAAAAAkS4/ZDPDH1FHiSo/s1600/dsc00710.picasaweb.jpg:a "The IJ's north side.")
 ![](img:3.bp.blogspot.com/-DtAIcIS2LfQ/VeMqOGKIoGI/AAAAAAAAkTg/pzwfd8mLkEc/s1600/dsc00716.picasaweb.jpg:a "Tall ships at the Veemkade.")

-The opposite side of the IJ, the //Amsterdam-Noord// district:
+The opposite side of the IJ, the {{< fl "Amsterdam-Noord" >}} district:
 ![](img:3.bp.blogspot.com/-j5XHNRSIi6U/VeMqM7ZL9_I/AAAAAAAAkTE/Z6Ma0phjuJA/s1600/dsc00712.picasaweb.jpg:a "Amsterdam-Noord.")

 Next to the Ferris wheel was a funny attraction, a waterbike: